Is Six Figure Mentors A Pyramid Scheme Scam?

-They do provide training that isn’t solely related to promoting SFM, but they are still primarily encouraging you to go that way, by showing you how well you could make money following their own digitial system.
+They do provide training that isn’t solely related to promoting SFM, but they are still primarily encouraging you to go that way, by showing you how well you could make money following their own digital system.

-I could only say that Six Figure Mentors was a pyramid scheme if I could be sure that the products they’re offering at SFM are basically irrelevant to their main purpose and aim of bringing people into SFM.
+If I could be sure that the products they’re offering at SFM are basically irrelevant to their main purpose and aim of bringing people into SFM.

 I think they must acknowledge this danger, by the fact they’ve now made part of their affiliate programs free to access.

 No doubt, many people believe they’ve been conned out of thousands of dollars, but what do you think?